fehler/building-beautiful-uis/12-UI-Glossary.md

 Chapter 10: UI Glossary
 =======================

 This is the glossary that will accompany the book.
-This is an initial scratch file into which I’ll be adding draft content.
+This is an initial scratch file gathering terms I’ll be defining, I’ll be adding draft content shortly.

+**As I’ve noted in the [overview](https://github.com/fehler/building-beautiful-uis/blob/master/00-Overview.md), this is a work in progress and I’m sharing it here in draft form.
+It isn’t finished – in fact this glossary isn’t even started – but I hope it provides some value as I finalise all of the chapter content.**

 ## 5 Second Test

-Definition:

-CONTENT
+This is a gut reaction test designed to capture first impressions.
+(As I’ve noted above, this isn’t the finished text, it will be richer!)

 See Also:

-CONTENT
++ A/B Test

 - - -